Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

-What are Chicken Drumsticks?
+What Are Chicken Drumsticks?

-Chicken drumsticks are a lot more than being the parts of a whole roasted chicken which families are most likely to fight over at mealtimes.
+Chicken drumsticks are a lot more than the parts of a whole roasted chicken which families are most likely to fight over at mealtimes.
 Chicken drumsticks are fun to eat and represent a classic comfort food.
 Try serving them as a tasty, practical and attractive option in buffets, or pack them for eating on a picnic, fishing trip or other outdoor adventure.

-Whether you simply wish to put an end to mealtime squabbling, or are looking to broaden your culinary horizons, packs of chicken drumsticks - large or small - can be bought fresh or frozen from most supermarkets, meaning not only that there are plenty of drumsticks to go round but also that the drumsticks can be cooked and served in a whole host of different, delicious ways.
+Whether you simply wish to put an end to mealtime squabbling or are looking to broaden your culinary horizons, packs of chicken drumsticks—large or small—can be bought fresh or frozen from most supermarkets, meaning not only that there are plenty of drumsticks to go round but also that the drumsticks can be cooked and served in a whole host of different, delicious ways.
 Have a go at roasting the drumsticks in your indoor oven, cooking them on the outdoor grill, or even simply poaching them in a pan of water, root vegetables and seasoning.
 The choice is yours, allowing you to feed and delight your family as you please.

 Tips for Cooking Chicken Drumsticks

 It is always worth mentioning in relation to cooking any part or parts of a chicken the importance of ensuring that the chicken is properly and appropriately cooked.
 Where your chicken drumsticks have been frozen, they must be thawed completely overnight in the refrigerator prior to being cooked.
-It is also imperative to ensure that the chicken drumsticks are fully cooked at all times and that no trace of red or pink juices remain.
+It is also imperative to ensure that the chicken drumsticks are fully cooked at all times and that no trace of red or pink juices remains.
 Please do not underestimate the importance of this factor.

 All the chicken drumstick recipes shared on this page relate to small chicken drumsticks suited ideally to buffets or picnics.
 Where you are using larger drumsticks, be sure to allow a longer cooking time.